Betamovie: History

-After the introduction of VHS and Betamax formats in the mid 1970s, videocassette recorders (VCR) started gaining mass market traction—by 1982, 10% of UK households owned a VCR.
+After the introduction of 1/2" VHS and Betamax formats in the mid-1970s, videocassette recorders (VCR) started gaining mass market traction—by 1982, 10% of UK households owned a VCR.
 The first two-piece camera/VCR systems emerged in around 1980.
 These units included a portable VCR, which the user would carry on a shoulder strap, and a separate camera, which was connected to the VCR by a special cable.
 These systems were cumbersome and heavy.
 For example, the portable Sony SL-3000 VCR from 1980 weighed around 9 kg without the battery.
 The accompanying camera (e.g. HVC-2000P) would weigh around 3 kg Thus, the complete setup could easily weigh in excess of 13 kg.

 In order to be more appealing to the typical consumer wanting a practical device for recording home movies, a more compact and preferably one-piece device was needed.
 The first such device, the Betamovie BMC-100/110, was released in 1983 by Sony.
 Although the term was not in common use at that time, such a device would later become known as a camcorder, a single unit comprising a video camera and a video recorder.
 The BMC-100/110 weighed just 2.5 kg and was a much less cumbersome solution than its predecessors.
 The whole device could be supported on a user's shoulder.
 In order to achieve such weight and size reductions, several key components had to be miniaturized.
 One major requirement for a one-piece camcorder was miniaturizing the recording head drum.
 Sony's solution to this involved recording a non-standard video signal which would become standard only when played back on full-sized VCRs.
 A side effect of this was that Betamovie camcorders were record-only.
 As instant playback is one of the main advantages of video cameras over cine-cameras, lack of a playback function presented a considerable limitation and effectively limited Betamovie to those who already owned the Betamax VCRs required to view their recordings.

-In 1984, JVC presented its own version of a camcorder, the GR-C1, for the VHS format.
+In 1984, JVC presented its own version of a camcorder, the GR-C1, for the VHS-C format.
 Although it too had a miniature head drum, the JVC engineers developed a different solution to drum miniaturization, which made it possible to record a standard video signal on the tape, so the user of a VHS camcorder could review footage on location and copy it to another VCR for editing.
 Sony was unable to duplicate this functionality, and this Betamovie failing so was a primary reason for its early loss of market share.

 Despite this development, Sony held on to the Betamovie for a couple of years more, releasing some more advanced models, especially for the NTSC market.
-However, in 1987, Sony finally abandoned the Betamovie in favor of its newly-developed Video8 format.
+However, in 1987, Sony finally abandoned the Betamovie in favor of its newly developed Video8 format.